Home| Search

 This information allows hiring managers to use Canadians to help meet the tremendous demand for these jobs.
 It allows job-seekers to present interviewers with specific options.

 • Use my Interactive Visa Selector.
-Make sure you aren't missing other options.
+Make sure you are not missing other options.

-• Keep my Electronic Newsletter on your bookmarks for news about how the government currently treats computer specialists.
+• Subscribe to my Newsletter for news about how the government currently treats computer specialists.

-• Review options on the TN-1 NAFTA Home page.
+• Review options on the TN NAFTA Home page.

 • Follow the links on this page (below) for details about specific permits.

-• See links to specific permits on the contents at the left of the page.
+• See links to specific permits on the contents in the left margin of this page.

-If you feel you need my services, there are links that can help you decide.
-They are pages about my office, client opinions and legal fees.
+If you feel you need my services, this information can help you decide: pages about my office, client opinions and legal fees.

 Joe